 Why Phi Psi?

-California Epsilon (UCLA) Phi Kappa Psi was founded in 1930, initiating its first members in 1931.
-Phi Psi had the first house on fraternity row and stayed for over 80 years, after which the alumni banded together to rebuild the house from the ground up.
-Completed in 2014, the new Phi Psi house features a state of the art, LEED-qualified building with amenities far beyond that on campus.
+Phi Kappa Psi, California Epsilon (UCLA) was founded in 1930 and is one of the oldest social fraternities at UCLA.
+Phi Psi had the first house on fraternity row which stood for over 80 years, after which the alumni rebuilt the house from the ground up.
+Completed in 2014, the new Phi Psi house is a state of the art, 10,000 square foot LEED-qualified house with amenities far beyond that on campus.